-Take a look at our Updated Wedding Playlists for some New Wedding Songs
+Please take a look at our Updated Wedding Playlists for some New Wedding Songs

 Make sure to talk to your DJ about what options they offer if the day doesn’t go as planned.
 Are they willing to work around the new schedule or potentially relocate to a new venue for weather or other reasons?

 A great DJ will have a plan in place for the mix-ups that can happen on any wedding day.

 A huge factor in a great DJ is their ability to be present at your wedding!
 Before you book, make sure they are available to travel to your location and flexible to move locations should something come up.
 Understand their travel limits and any costs associated with them, and review those ahead of time.

 A great DJ will be able to set up with their equipment at various locations, giving you the flexibility to choose the venue you want.
 Whether you are planning an outdoor or indoor wedding, ask them what kind of tech and hookups they will need so you can prepare.
 The DJ should be able to provide almost everything needed for the night, regardless of location.

 Finally, availability is critical for a great DJ.
 The earlier you can find your DJ, the better, because the great ones tend to be booked months, if not a year, in advance.
 When you book, find one that guarantees your time with a contract and gives you complete confidence that they will be available that day.

 Check the reviews that other clients have given to ensure that none of them note any double-booking issues or a DJs failure to honor the date and time they agreed upon.
 A great DJ will guarantee that you won’t be left scrambling on your wedding day because of their poor planning.